 Following this project, I was hooked, and have since captured frames in various places around the world including Hong Kong, Cambodia, Berlin and Cyprus.

 My introduction to photography, as mentioned, was by way of DSLR, but as things evolved, I wanted something smaller and more inconspicuous.
-So I invested into an Olympus OMD EM10 coupled with a Panasonic Lumix G 20mm f/1.7, which was a fantastic little camera.
+So I invested in an Olympus OMD EM10 coupled with a Panasonic Lumix G 20mm f/1.7, which was a fantastic little camera.

 However, the low light capabilities were becoming an issue so I moved on to purchasing a Fuji X-T2 and this is where the love for mirrorless really commenced.